10 Ways Windows Group Policy Can Make Your PC Better

-To prevent software installations using Group Policy:
+To prevent software installations using Group Policy, visit:

-5. Disable Forced Restarts
+4. Disable Forced Restarts

 Computer Configuration > Administrator Templates > Windows Components > Windows Update > No auto-restart with logged on users for scheduled automatic update installations

-6. Disable Automatic Driver Updates
+5. Disable Automatic Driver Updates

-To disable automatic driver updates:
+Enable this to disable automatic driver updates:

 Computer Configuration > Administrative Templates > System > Device Installation > Device Installation Restrictions > Prevent installation of devices that match any of these device IDs

-7. Disable Removable Media Drives
+6. Disable Removable Media Drives

-To disable removable media drives:
+To disable removable media drives, enable this value:

 User Configuration > Administrative Templates > System > Removable Storage Access > Removable Disks: Deny read access

-9. Turn Off Balloon and Toast Notifications
+7. Hide Balloon and Toast Notifications

 User Configuration > Administrative Templates > Start Menu and Taskbar > Turn off all balloon notifications